videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.0.x/api/sdk-reference/meeting-class/methods.md

 ### startLivestream()

 - It is used to start meeting livestreaming.
-- You will be able to start livestream the meeting to another platforms such as Youtube, Facebook, etc. that supports `rtmp` streaming.
+- You will be able to start live stream meetings to other platforms such as Youtube, Facebook, etc. that support `RTMP` streaming.
 - All [participants](./properties.md#getparticipants) and [localParticipant](./properties.md#getlocalparticipant), will receive [`onLivestreamStarted`](./meeting-event-listener-class#onlivestreamstarted) event.

 #### Parameters